lazarusking/job-search-backend/README.md

 ## Configuration

 To configure the backend, you can edit the `settings.py` file in your app.
-Create an `.env` file following the `.env.example`.
-Update database in `.env` file, API keys, and other relevant configurations.
+Create a new `.env` file following the `.env.example`.
+Update your database details in `.env` file, API keys, and other relevant configurations.

 ## Features